convissor/login-security-solution/readme.txt

 IP addresses).
 Keeps attackers from using timeouts to skip our delayed responses to failed login attempts.
 * Reduce false positives for breach notifications and password resets:
+    - Allow users through without incident if the user's Network IP failure count is less than the "Breach Email Confirm" setting.
+The old behavior was to do so only if the Network IP failure count was 0.
     - Add user's current IP to their verified IP list whenever they save their profile page, not just when they change their password.
 * Add pt_BR translation.
 Thanks to Valdir Trombini.